 Forgotten Legends is an ongoing series where we look back on those extraordinary yet often overlooked albums that are essential to any serious metal collection.
 They can be of any format, released at any time.
 As always, a dynamic range measurement is provided for reference.

 Originally founded by bassist Terje Vik Schel, or simply Tchort, in 1992 as a death metal band, In The Woods… saw their main creative driving force in Tchort leave to join a little unknown band called Emperor.
 Normally that would spell the end for most projects, but the other members persevered on and released a demo in 1993 called Isle of Men.
-Two years later, they released one of the greatest and most innovate black metal albums of all time entitled HEart of the Ages.
+Two years later, they released one of the greatest and most innovative black metal albums of all time entitled HEart of the Ages.

-Since HEart, the band went on to release two more fantastic albums before splitting up in 2000.
+Since HEart the band went on to release two more fantastic albums before splitting up in 2000.
 Some of the band members went on to join Tchort’s side project, Green Carnation, which is another story entirely.
 I have also come to learn that founding member and guitarist Oddvar A:M has recently died of a heart attack and is no longer with us.
 But his legacy lives on with one of the most engaging and beautiful black metal albums ever recorded.
 The fact that this record is constantly overlooked among black metal aficionados still dumbfounds me, but please do yourself a favor and listen to it on Spotify and then immediately seek the CD or LP out.
 It is without a doubt, a Forgotten Legend.